Thomas-rnd/Distributed-sorting/docs/design/data-structure.md

 ## Block

-- **Description:** The `Block` data structure represents a list of `Record` objects and is used for sorting, serialization, and deserialization.
+- **Description:** The `Block` data structure represents a list of `Record` objects and is used for sampling, sorting, partitioning, serialization, and deserialization.
 - **Record Type:** `Record`
 - **Features:**
   - **Serialization:** `Block` is serializable, allowing it to be easily converted to and from a byte array for storage